Easy Money (1948 film): Critical

 The Monthly Film Bulletin wrote: "On the whole, the film is quite good propaganda for football pools, but it is only very moderate entertainment.
 For the first two stories, there is music around the Episodes (i.e. accompanying the commentary), not in them.
 In Episodes 3 and 4, however, there is background music in addition to the necessary featured music – a bad plan, perhaps, but well carried out."

+The Daily Film Renter wrote: "Simple human interest stuff, with a strong slant on natural comedy, brief documentary excerpts showing how the pools are run, an amusing commentary, and a popular topic that will appeal to the million, this film is a real windfall for the exhibitor."

+Kine Weekly wrote: "Its competently presented, if a trifle exaggerated, cameos are complete in themselves and cover a wide range of human conduct and emotions, but appropriate commentary, smoothly delivered by E. H. V. Emmett, gives them some semblance of continuity and, at the same time, enables them to be encased in the same 'boards.'
+Topical, cunningly varied popular entertainment, it's the answer to the shrewd exploiteer's dream.
+Very good novelty booking."

+Picturegoer wrote: "Pleasant entertainment, but too disjointed."

+Picture Show wrote: "It is bright and British."

 Box office

 The film earned producer's receipts of £98,600 in the UK and £20,400 overseas.
-According to Rank's own records the film had made a profit of £2,200 for the company by December 1949.
+According to Rank's records the film had made a profit of £2,200 for the company by December 1949.